mustafa-mohammady/My_Portfolio/README.md

 # MY Profile
-I am Mustafa Mohammady , graduated from Computer Science in 2017.
-I have more experience with Frontend and Backend Development.
+I am Mustafa Mohammady, a Computer Science graduate with a degree obtained in 2017.
+I have extensive experience in both frontend and backend development.
+As a Full-Stack Developer, I am experienced in designing and developing complex databases and building scalable web applications using a variety of modern technologies.
-As Fullstack Developer i can Creating Complex Databases With these Technologies.

 ## Frontend
 - [ ] HTML